b3457m0d3/AndroidToolkit/README.md

 * __Join the team__: It's also possible to be added to the development team and submit directly into the repository.
 But it would be nice if we know you a bit, so use the fork method first a few times. :-)

+## Setup project
+This project is using the gradle building system coming with Android Studio.

+### Development Environment
+This project requires the following setup:

+* Android Studio 0.3.2 or higher
+* JDK 1.7 or higher
+* Gradle 1.8 or higher